-The Governance Committee, in consultation with the Chairman of the Board and Chief Executive Officer, shall be responsible for periodic review and as-needed interpretation of the Corporation’s Corporate Governance Policies, as well as consideration of other corporate governance issues and practices that may, from time to time, merit consideration by the Board, including, the Corporation’s policy on Stockholder Rights Plans, all applicable laws, regulations and liability requirements.
+The Governance Committee, in consultation with the Chairman of the Board and Chief Executive Officer, shall be responsible for periodic review and as-needed interpretation of the Corporation’s Corporate Governance Policies, as well as consideration of other corporate governance issues and practices that may, from time to time, merit consideration by the Board, including, the Corporation’s policy on Stockholder Rights Plans.

 The Governance Committee shall assist the Board and its other committees in establishing Board education criteria, performance criteria and in performing their self evaluation.
 Board evaluation shall include an assessment of whether the Board has the necessary diversity of skills, backgrounds and experiences to meet the Corporation’s ongoing needs.
 Committee evaluations shall include an assessment of whether each Committee is fulfilling its duties, responsibilities and functions under its charter.
-Individual director evaluations shall include high standards of in-person attendance at Board and committee meetings.
+Individual director evaluations shall consider in-person attendance at Board and committee meetings.

-The Governance Committee shall consider, and make recommendations to the Board with respect to, the membership and chairpersons of all Board committees and the selection of the Chair of the Board.
+The Governance Committee shall consider, and make recommendations to the Board with respect to, the Board’s committee structure, committee membership and chairpersons of all Board committees and the selection of the Chair of the Board.

 The Governance Committee shall determine whether a director is independent according to the Corporation’s Corporate Governance Policies and shall review all issues of director independence.

-V. Duties and Responsibilities with Respect to Social Responsibility
+V. Duties and Responsibilities with Respect to Sustainability and Social Responsibility

 Review and oversee compliance with the Corporation’s Human Rights Policy and related social responsibility programs and practices; and